-This contribution, under submission at an A* conference, proposes a comprehensive application-level benchmark suite, designs novel algorithms for fine-grained latency breakdown analysis based on distributed tracing, conducts a large-scale empirical performance study covering five common performance factors, and releases a FAIR replication package of the software, data, and results.
+This contribution, under submission at a journal conference, proposes a comprehensive application-level benchmark suite, designs novel algorithms for fine-grained latency breakdown analysis based on distributed tracing, conducts a large-scale empirical performance study, and releases a FAIR replication package of the software, data, and results.
 It addresses research gaps identified in Paper 𝛂 by presenting solutions that are building on the insights from Paper 𝛃.
 The results show that the median end-to-end latency of serverless applications is often dominated not by function computation but by external service calls, orchestration, or trigger-based coordination.

 This contribution, under submission at a conference, presents an approach for detailed and fair cross-provider performance benchmarking of serverless applications based on a provider-independent tracing model.
 Further, an empirical study demonstrates how detailed distributed tracing enables drill-down analysis to explain performance differences between two leading cloud providers.
 It addresses research gaps identified in Paper 𝛂 and refines a specific application scenario from Paper 𝛄.
 The results for an asynchronous application reveal extensive trigger delays and show how increasing and bursty workloads affect performance stability, median latency, and tail latency.

-This contribution, under submission as a short paper at a conference, quantifies the effect of serverless function triggers on trigger latency.
+This contribution, accepted at IC2E'22 as short paper, quantifies the effect of serverless function triggers on trigger latency.
 Trigger latency is the delay to transition between an invoker and receiver function given a specific trigger type.
 It addresses a gap that was identified in Paper 𝛂 and raised as performance problem in Paper 𝛄 and 𝛅.